opendata/usopendata.org/_posts/2016-03-15-copyright.md

 1. Claw back claims of copyright on data pages.
 If the site’s footer claims copyright, explicitly disclaim that copyright, affirmatively placing that data in the public domain (or, better, published under a [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) license—“public domain” is not meaningful to users of that data outside of the United States).
 1. When publishing data within repository software, use its built-in metadata functionality to specify that the data is public domain.
 1. Remove that troublesome copyright footer entirely.
-Governments don’t get to claim copyright, over data or otherwise.
+Just because a governments _can_ claim copyright doesn’t mean that your government needs to, over data or otherwise.

 Governments have to end the practice of publishing data while simultaneously prohibiting people from doing anything with it.